About the Guru

 - How do you manage sampling so your bill doesn't bankrupt the company?

-- What actually breaks at scale?
+- What actually breaks at scale — and how do you design around it?